ndswimming92/boxed2Built/docs/public-booking.md

 double booking happens.
 Cancelling or completing such a job does the same to its booking.

-## Drive time in the Bookings queue

-A booking's address in **Admin → Bookings** is a link to Google Maps directions, and **Drive time from home base** below it opens the same map, distance and duration the Jobs page shows.

-`job-travel-estimate` now takes a `bookingId` as well as a `jobId`.
-Only the lookup differs — a booking has one address, the one the customer typed, with no client-profile fallback to fall back to.
-Everything after that is shared, including the cache: `job_travel_estimates` is keyed on the origin/destination address pair rather than on the row that asked, so a booking and the job it becomes reuse one cached result instead of spending Mapbox quota twice.

-The panel is collapsed by default and the card only mounts once it is opened.
-A queue of ten bookings would otherwise fire ten lookups on load, and a first lookup for an address is a live Mapbox call.

 ## Security

 Signing in with Google is the whole gate — any Google account can book, which is